drkrillo/docs/README.md

 By following these standards, you help maintain code quality and consistency across all Decentraland projects.
 These guidelines are continuously updated to reflect our evolving best practices and lessons learned from our development experience.

-If you have questions or suggestions about these standards, please reach out to the dApps team.
+If you have questions or suggestions about these standards, please reach out to the Decentraland development community.